jupyter-governance/jupyter-foundation-governing-board/doc/funding/process.md

    :::
 2. **Proposer creates a thread on Discourse**: This is for feedback and discussion around the proposal, linked from the issue.
    :::{warning} TODO
-   - Link to the sub-category in Discourse
+   - Link to the sub-category in [the Community Forum](https://discourse.jupyter.org)
-   - Link to open a Discourse thread directly?
+   - Link to open a forum thread directly?
    :::
 3. **Proposer starts drafting**: When the idea is concrete-enough, the proposer drafts language for the proposal.
 Use [the Proposal Template](https://docs.google.com/document/d/101cNUZbGCWUMn8LbDiSRjL5Q78e_31gN4-FqCiSp47o/edit?tab=t.5inaorn0ect5#heading=h.5i77we14fyb) and link it to the GitHub issue.
 4. **Submit Proposal**: Submit the proposal for review by a subcommittee by `???` (marking a github status? changing the proposal metadata in a google doc?)